JSydll/sidefits-recap/README.md

 - The FitTest we developed to measure an athletes physical constitution without additional tools.
 - The WorkoutCloud web-app - basically our Minimum Viable Product.

+There are some limitations for the WorkoutCloud web-app, though:
+- The signup via Facebook is disabled.
+- The generation of a workout PDF is currently disabled.

 ## Prerequisites

 First, you have to get Docker for your operating system.